-The Translational Laboratory has the capacity to undertake in vivo evaluation of compound activity in tumor models including athymic, severe combined immunodeficient, and immunocompetent models.
-It is versed in all aspects of molecular target evaluation, including cell cycle analysis, gene expression at the RNA and protein level (realtime PCR analyses, Western blotting, immunohistochemistry), and collaboration with the Biopolymers shared resource of the UMGCC for DNA microarray and the Proteomic shared resource for qualitative protein analysis by 2-D electrophoresis and time-of flight mass spectroscopic analysis.
-The methodology for the creation of high-density tissue microarrays is also established.
-The recent acquisition of digitally enabled mobile stage fluorescent microscopic technology allows protein tracking of fluorescently tagged molecules and by immunofluorescence.
+The Translational Laboratory serves both the preclinical investigator and the clinical researcher.
+Preclinically, the Translational Lab has the capacity to undertake in vitro based assays, in vivo evaluation of compound activity in tumor models including athymic, severe combined immunodeficient, and immunocompetent models and pharmacodynamic assays for in vivo assays.
+We are versed in all aspects of molecular target evaluation, including cell cycle analysis, gene expression at the RNA and protein level (realtime PCR analyses, Western blotting, immunohistochemistry), and collaboration with the Biopolymers shared resource of the UMGCC for genomic studies.

-The Translational Laboratory develops pharmacodynamic markers of drug effect suitable for a collaborating and clinical routine laboratory to process subsequent clinical specimens.
-Alternatively, the Translational Laboratory will receive clinically derived specimens and practice assays derived endogenously or received from collaborating, more basic laboratories.
+To support the clinicians, the Translational Laboratory develops pharmacodynamic markers of drug effect suitable for a collaborating and clinical routine laboratory to process subsequent clinical specimens.
+Additionally, the Translational Laboratory will receive clinically derived specimens and process them (e.g., protein, RNA and DNA isolation) for use within the lab or to distribute to collaborators.
 One major output of the our work is data for interpretation of clinical trials results, e.g. correlation of an effect of a drug on patient surrogate or tumor cells with achievable pharmacology in early phase trials.
 A second major output is preliminary pre-clinical data that would support the development of a full fledged clinical trials opportunity.

 Because it is very complicated and difficult to obtain IACUC approval for investigators without prior and documented experience or experienced personnel in the field of animal research, the Translational Laboratory offers a fast and easy option to perform grant-related or contract-related in vivo experiments.
 New cell lines or drugs only require a notification of the animal care and use office through the submission of an amendment.
 The latter is mainly concerned with safety information and is assured fast track review and approval within days.